MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/projects-how-use-resources.md

 > [!NOTE]
 > This batch job does not create or adjust alternate costs or prices for resources.
 It only changes the contents of the field on the resource card for the **Adjust Field** field that you selected in the batch job.
 The adjustment will take effect immediately for resources, so check your adjustment factors before you run the batch job.

-## To get resource price change suggestions based on existing alternate prices
+## <a name="to-get-resource-price-change-suggestions-based-on-existing-alternate-prices"></a>To get resource price change suggestions based on existing alternate prices

 If you have already set up alternate resource price for some resources, you can use a batch job to set up multiple alternate resource prices.